practicingruby/practicing-ruby-paid/posts/v5/010-prototypes.md

 > A typical argument in favor of prototypes is that people seem to be a
 > lot better at dealing with specific examples first, then generalizing
 > from them, than they are at absorbing general abstract principles
-> first and later applying them in particular cases…the ability to
+> first and later applying them in particular cases, ... the ability to
 > modify and evolve objects at the level of individual objects reduces
 > the need for a priori classification and encourages a more iterative
 > programming and design style.